 On return to Montreal, he continued to serve in the Non-Permanent Active Militia as Battery Commander of 7th Medium Battery from 1927 until 1934.
 On promotion to Lieutenant Colonel, he commanded the 2nd Medium Brigade until the outbreak of the Second World War.
 He was immediately appointed Deputy Assistant Adjutant General of the 1st Canadian Infantry Division and in December 1939, he once again went overseas.

 While in the United Kingdom, he served as Assistant Adjutant and Quartermaster General (AA & QMG) with the 1st Division and on promotion to Brigadier, in a similar capacity at Canadian Corps Headquarters.
 Later, when the First Canadian Army trained for the invasion of Europe, Brigadier Walford assisted at Headquarters.
 He was mentioned-in-Dispatches for his work on the Normandy campaign.
 In the fall of 1944, he gained the rank of Major-General and the position of Adjutant General.

 In late 1944, he received the Commander of the Order of the British Empire.
 In early 1945, he received the Legion of Merit by the United States.
 Before his retirement in early 1946, Major-General Walford received the Most Honourable Order of the Bath.

-Returning to the world of business, Major-General Walford headed Henry Morgan Company Limited of Montreal, a large conglomerate with interests in finance and real estate.
+Returning to the world of business, Major-General Walford headed Henry Morgan Company Limited of Montreal, a large company with interests in finance and real estate.
 In 1947, he accepted the appointment of Honourary Colonel of Headquarters 3rd Canadian Division.

-Major-General Walford died at age 94 in Montreal after a life of service to his country and to his Regiment.
+Major-General Walford died at age 94 in Montreal, after a life of service to his country and to his Regiment.